jmduke/arcana.computer/writing/_miscellany/this-site.md

 [^8]: My friend Harrison calls this action "book reports for grown-ups", which I find equal parts apt and endearing.

 [^9]: Don't worry; this number is dynamically generated every time I publish this site.
 I'm solipstic, but I'm also rather lazy.

+[^11]: This is not an arbitrary or unfair example!
+I was helping a friend build a blog powered by [Next.js](https://nextjs.org/) and they were completely stymied by the inexistence of a "RSS feed generator" plugin.
+Next.js is a great tool and one that I look forward to finding the right use case for; I do not think "blogging as if it was 2006" is that use case.